balaji1974/spring-ai/README.md

 Check the textToSql method for details in the TextToSqlStaticController.java file.

 11. Run the application
-Run the application and excute a curl command to see the respone:
+Run the application and excute a curl command to see the response:

 TextToSQLStatic(Sample1):
 curl --location 'http://localhost:8080/texttosql' \